bastgau/ha-pi-hole-v6/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐞 Bug report
 description: Report an issue
-about: Use this template for tracking new bugs.
+about: Use this template for tracking a bug.
 labels: [pending triage]
 title: ''
 labels: ''